gina-alaska/alaska_affordable_energy_model-data/current_interties.md

       * Other Community on Intertie [unitless] (child community)
       * Other Community on Intertie [unitless] (child community)
   * Processing Steps
-    1. Export Interties tab in source file to interties.csv.
+    1. Export Interties tab in source file to current_interties.csv.
     2. Remove Napaskiak from Bethel intertie.
     3. Remove double entry for Unalaska.
     4. Add New Allakaket to intertie with Allakaket and Alatna.